 - Genetic Disorder Screening – If you are afraid that one of you may pass on a genetic disease to the child, IVF helps you out.
 After fertilization, the resulting embryos undergo genetic screening.
 Only healthy embryos are chosen for implantation.

 Don’t give up hope

 Never lose hope!
-Visit an infertility clinic and evaluate your candidacy for the procedure that is best for your, your partner’s, and future baby’s health.
+Visit an infertility clinic and evaluate your candidacy for the procedure that is best for your, your partner’s, and your future baby’s health.
 Your miracle baby is waiting for you.